Evernote is a powerful note taking app that can help keep you organized. This is how it works.

 Very rarely do you get something for nothing.

 And a tool this powerful for free is a gift.

 The best part is that you can download it right now and give it a try.

 No trial period.
 No credit card.
 Nada.
 It’s yours to keep.

-There are plus and premium subscriptions available (and if you love Evernote as much as I do, you may decide to upgrade) but the free version has plenty of functionality.
+There are Personal and Professional subscriptions available (and if you love Evernote as much as I do, you may decide to upgrade) but the free version has plenty of functionality.